 When the fun and games are over, play some Christmas music to keep things extra lively.
 You can go for a traditional playlist like this one on Spotify.
 Or, if you play the ukulele, strum your own renditions of classic holiday tunes and ask everyone to sing along.

-We hope this post helps you throw an unforgettable Christmas in July party.
-Share it with friends and family who love the idea of having a merry one twice in a year!
+We hope these Christmas in July party ideas help you throw an unforgettable house party.
+Share this post with friends and family who love the idea of having a merry one twice in a year!